mui/mui-x/docs/data/data-grid/export/export.md

 :::

 :::warning
-If you want to use the `exceljsPreProcess` and `exceljsPostProcess` options to customize the final spreadsheet, as showed in the [Customization](/x/react-data-grid/export/#customization) setion above, you have to pass them to `setupExcelExportWebWorker` instead.
+If you want to use the `exceljsPreProcess` and `exceljsPostProcess` options to customize the final spreadsheet, as shown in the [Customization](/x/react-data-grid/export/#customization) section above, you have to pass them to `setupExcelExportWebWorker` instead.
 This is necessary because [functions](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm#things_that_dont_work_with_structured_clone) cannot be passed to the web worker.

 ```tsx